intel/simulator-bindings/docs/src/build-directives.md

 ## Changelog

 The following is an abbreviated changelog for reference purposes.
+It is determined by running `./scripts/simics-changes.sh` and examining the diffs.

 6.0.163->6.0.164:
 - Add: